lastrust/anyalt-widget/README.md

 export default Widget;
 ```

-## Integation with Next.js
+## Integration with Next.js

-Please wrap your components with `'use client'` and use `dynamic` to import the widget to avoid server-side rendering issues.
+Please declare your components with `'use client'` and use `dynamic` to import the widget to avoid server-side rendering issues.

 ---